Zero-Correlation Entanglement: Discussion

-We would like to discuss a couple of points.
+We would like to return to our theorem and discuss a couple of points.

-We again note that our derivation of a zero--correlation condition is only one possibility and other choices are possible.
+We again note that our derivation of a zero--correlation condition is only one possibility, and other choices are possible.
 For example, two options are derived in classification ${\it{3.1.2}}$(i).
 Exploring and categorizing different types of solutions is left for the future.

 In general, one does not have a priori knowledge of the quantum state vector, which makes the construction of observable operators with zero-correlations difficult.
-On the other hand, if one can infer or conjecture the quantum state of a 2x2 system, our construction scheme can help to design confirmation measurements.
+On the other hand, if one can infer or conjecture the quantum state of a $2\times2$ system, our construction scheme can help to design confirmation measurements.

-We conjecture, by an inference from the classical probability, that the theorem holds for two particle systems with higher dimensional basis.
+We conjecture, by inference from classical probability, that the theorem holds for two-particle systems with higher-dimensional basis.
 We may also extend the theorem to more particle systems, and/or mixed quantum states.
 Proofs for such extensions are, however, yet to be explored.

-Finally, it is well known in classical probability theories that statistical independence entails zero--correlation, but the converse is not true (e.g., \cite{feller}).
-In this sense, statistical independence is a tighter concept than zero--correlation.
-For the $2\times2$ system, however, they are equivalent classically, and our result shows that this ``classical common knowledge'' holds rather in quantum theory: the separability entails zero-correlation but the converse is not true.
-The $2\times2$ systems have been extensively studied in investigating foundations of quantum mechanics and quantum measurement theories (e.g., \cite{popsecu,araki,yanase,allah}).
+Finally, it is well known in classical probability theories that statistical independence entails zero correlation, but the converse is not true (e.g., \cite{feller}).
+In this sense, statistical independence is a tighter concept than zero correlation.
+For the $2\times2$ system, however, they are equivalent classically, and our result shows that this ``classical common knowledge'' holds rather in quantum theory: separability entails zero correlation but the converse is not true.
+The $2\times2$ systems have been extensively studied in investigating foundations of the quantum mechanics and quantum measurement theories (e.g., \cite{araki,yanase,popsecu,hess,allah}).
 It is interesting that this familiar system provides our theorem that separates the classical and quantum theories in a peculiar manner.